 Cost: $20 inclusive of a cup and one 5 oz beer sample.
 Beers cost $5 per cup.

 The Allyn Town’s Oktoberfest is in its second edition and will feature the best in German-style celebrations.
 Attendees can come looking forward to tasting rich, German beers and also local microbrews.
 The foods for sale at this Washington Oktoberfest will be German-themed and there will be a few games as well as the Oktoberfest Commemorative cup to mark the event.
 Musical entertainment will be provided by a live band.

 Where To Stay: Located within a fifteen-minute drive from the Waterfront Park, Alderbrook Resort and Spa is an excellent place to stay.
-Well equipped rooms, competent staff, and great breakfasts await all guests.
+Well-equipped rooms, a beautiful location, and great breakfast await all guests.
 Prices start from $159.